NHH: Associate Professor of Intercultural Communication (Norway)

-U Manchester: Intercultural Communication (UK)
+U Birmingham: Assistant Professor in Digital Media & Intercultural Communication (UK)

-As with other series, CID Posters are available for free on the site; just click on the thumbnail to download a printable PDF.
+As with other series, CID Posters are available for free on the site; just click on the thumbnail to download a printable PNG.
 They may be downloaded, printed, and shared as is, without changes, without cost, so long as there is acknowledgment of the source.

-As with other series, if you wish to contribute an original contribution, please send an email before starting any work to receive approval, to minimize inadvertent duplication, and to learn about technical requirements.
-As is the case with other CID Publications, posters should be created initially in English.
-Given that translations of the Key Concepts in Intercultural Dialogue have received so many views, anyone who wishes to translate their own poster into another language (or two) is invited to provide that as well.
-If you want to volunteer to translate someone else’s poster into a language in which you are fluent, send in a note before starting, to receive approval and to confirm no one else is working on the same one.
+As with other CID Publications, if you wish to contribute an original contribution, please send an email before starting any work to receive approval, to minimize inadvertent duplication, and to learn about technical requirements.
+As is the case any series, posters should be created initially in English.
+If you want to volunteer to translate a poster into a language in which you are fluent, send in a note before starting, to receive approval and to confirm no one else is working on the same one.

 Wendy Leeds-Hurwitz